satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T02_Spring_XD_Hadoop_Twitter.md

 		FROM cyrustweets_clean t
 		LEFT OUTER JOIN tweets_sentiment s on t.id = s.id;

 Once this job has completed, then a quick browse of the data in `cyrustweetsanalysis` will show the results of the analysis.
-While I don't think I've advanced the state of data science today, I did learn a great new joke.

 ![./images/tutorial-02/screenshot.7.png?raw=true](./images/tutorial-02/screenshot.7.png?raw=true)